jeffnyman/zil-retro/TUTORIAL.md

 With all that being said, let's try and compile.

 You'll get an error: *"ROUTINE requires 3 or more args"*.
-As it turns out, this error message is not correct, at least so far as I can tell.
-If you look at the schematic of a routine provided above, this error would imply I need at least three arguments in the argument list provided with GO.
-As it turns out, however, you don't actually need to put three arguments in place.
-But you *do* need to have something to execute in the routine.
+This might seem confusing.
+If you look at the schematic of a routine provided above, this error would imply I need at least three arguments in the argument list provided with `GO`.
+The error message, however, is referring to the built-in function called `ROUTINE` and *not* to the thing you're defining. `ROUTINE` must be given at least three arguments.
+This might still seem confusing.

-(As a note: the above is incorrect on my part and the error is correct.
 I will revisit this in the [Cloak of Darkness](https://github.com/jeffnyman/zil-retro/blob/master/CLOAK.md).
-I leave it here as an example of how it's easy to to get some details wrong when you are working in the context of a Lisp-like language and are unfamiliar with the constructs.)

 Let's modify our example: